 Which insurance companies get to sell on their Marketplace?
 States that set up their own Marketplace can choose insurance companies and can set tougher rules for coverage than the federal guidelines require.

 How many insurance companies can sell?
-Some states, like California, are limiting the number of insurance companies selling on their Marketplace.
+It varies.
+Some states may limit the number of insurance companies selling on their Marketplace.
 They hope it will improve the quality of the plans offered.
-Other states are taking a different approach.
-For instance, Colorado allows any insurance company certified as a Qualified Health Plan to sell plans.
+Other states may take a different approach and allow any insurance company certified as a Qualified Health Plan to sell plans.

 Treatments that are covered.
 Although the law set the 10 general categories that essential health benefits must cover, it did not list all the services that fall under each category.

 Each state is allowed to identify an existing plan as a benchmark for the essential health benefits.
 As a result, health plan benefits vary from one state to another.